-If your organization uses an SSL proxy that alters all certificates on the internet, including the SSL certificate from your qTest site, to your own certificate that is not trusted by Automation Host embedded Java, the Automation Host will fail to access to qTest Manager and some errors like below will appear in the console or in the logs:
+If your organization uses an SSL proxy that alters all certificates on the internet, including the SSL certificate from your qTest site, to your own certificate that is not trusted by Automation Host embedded Java, the Automation Host will fail to access qTest Manager. the below errors may appear in the console or in the logs:

 - FetchError: request to https://<your qtest site url>/../ failed, reason: self signed certificate in certificate chain